ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 ----

 ### **Examining Survival by Age**
-- There are quite a few more survivors less than or equal to 40 year old
+- There are quite a few more survivors less than or equal to 40 years old
 - Most of the remaining subjects are between 41 and 60
 - Look at values in groupings, the 40 and under group may be statistically significant for survival chances